 About the Program

 As our physical and digital worlds become more deeply interwoven, a web of interdependence is increasingly fading away the distinction between physical and cyberspace infrastructures.
 One consequence is that citizens are rendered extremely vulnerable to threats against our cyberinfrastructure by cybercriminals who can inflict crippling blows to pockets of society or even the entire nation.
-With projections that the dearth of a global information security workforce will reach a staggering 1.5 million by 2021, the federal government has expressed its support to meet this urgent need.
+With the dearth of a global information security workforce at a staggering 2.72 million in 2021, the federal government has expressed its support to meet this urgent need.

 Time Limit for Degree Completion: 2 years

 Full-Time/Part-Time Status: The degree program can be completed on a full- or part-time basis.
 Most of the classes are offered in the evenings or on weekends to enable full-time working professionals to be enrolled in the program.
 International students are required to register as full-time students.

 Interdisciplinary Study: The CyberDIA curriculum addresses four core knowledge areas: